Through a Compressed Lens: Investigating The Impact of Quantization on Factual Knowledge Recall: Experimental Setup

 \paragraph{Latent Multi-hop Reasoning Analysis.}

-We reproduce the study on inspecting latent multi-hop reasoning errors by \citet{yang-2024-latent-multi-hop-reasoning}.
-In summary, their analysis tests if LLMs use latent reasoning pathways and internal recall of knowledge about entities to answer complex factual queries.
-Since the authors reported a clear scaling trend for the first hop of reasoning but not for the second hop, we aim to investigate if this pattern can also be found for full-precision and quantized LLMs.
+We adapt the methodology from \citet{yang-2024-latent-multi-hop-reasoning} for inspecting latent multi-hop reasoning errors.
+Specifically, the analysis tests whether full-precision and quantized LLMs employ similar latent reasoning pathways and internal knowledge recall mechanisms to answer complex factual queries.